Smushed/football-eliminator/README.md

 When I graduated from my bootcamp I decided to pick up the mantle of designing this game into a reality.
 In my head, this will always be a labor of love, something I never plan on monetizing.
 This is a game I plan on keeping local and playing with family and friends.

 ### Current Status
-This project is currently on version 0.2.
-Since the first year of use I have redesigned the database and structured it so it will be faster going forward.
+This project is currently on version 0.3.
+In version 0.2 which is what was used during the 2020-2021 season I redesigned the database and structured it so it will be faster going forward.
+In version 0.3 my focus is on useability and making the website appealing to use.

 Some key features are listed below: